mylozzax/lozzax/README.md

 ### On FreeBSD:

 The project can be built from scratch by following instructions for Linux above(but use `gmake` instead of `make`).
-If you are running Monero in a jail, you need to add `sysvsem="new"` to your jail configuration, otherwise lmdb will throw the error message: `Failed to open lmdb environment: Function not implemented`.
+If you are running lozzax in a jail, you need to add `sysvsem="new"` to your jail configuration, otherwise lmdb will throw the error message: `Failed to open lmdb environment: Function not implemented`.

-Monero is also available as a port or package as 'monero-cli`.
+lozzax is also available as a port or package as 'lozzax-cli`.

 ### On OpenBSD: